The Random Walk

 14:48 Better known as the author of Growing Up Absurd, he was a medium-well poet when raw was the rage.

 30:14 This is the Monas translation.
 Coulson is good, too.
 Garnett, though loose, is always lively.
-Avoid P/V: not only sloppy but drab and bloodless.
+You must do everything you can to avoid Pevear/Volokhonsky: not only sloppy but drab and bloodless.

 13:30 OuLiPo is one of several core inspirations for this series, so of course it seems significant that this book showed up.
 Seems.